-So how do things add up?
-Which of the two cameras – the Fujifilm X-A10 or the Fujifilm X70 – has the upper hand?
+So what is the bottom line?
+Is the Fujifilm X-A10 better than the Fujifilm X70 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-A10:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - Longer lasting: Can take more shots (410 versus 330) on a single battery charge.